lgmoneda/data-science-management/docs/technical-leadership/technical-leadership.md

 In 2023, I teamed up with my team's Staff Machine Learning Engineer, [Caique Lima](https://www.linkedin.com/in/caiquelima), and prepared a couple of workshops for the Lead Machine Learning Engineers we had in our Org.
 Beyond our own experience, they were based on three books: Team Topologies [^fn1], The Staff Engineer's Path [^fn2], and the Staff engineer: leadership beyond the management track [^fn3].

 I will share a revised version of it and keep adding as I learn from the trajectories of professionals on this track.
+There is a [template](https://miro.com/app/board/uXjVKms1KIM=/?share_link_id=752512685457) for the activities.

 A suggested order